The CMSM Story

 Formed in 1956

-The Conference of Major Superiors of Men (CMSM) was formed in 1956 as a conference for leaders of religious congregations and institutes in the United States.
+The Conference of Major Superiors of Men (CMSM) was formed in 1956 as a conference for leaders of men's religious congregations and institutes in the United States.
 It was organized at the request of Pope Pius XII who, in 1950, urged religious around the world to come together in national associations.
 The conference received canonical status in 1959 by decree of the Sacred Congregation for Religious and Secular Institutes.

 Composition and Purpose